 b.
 The observer tells you they have enough pictures, and to return to base with the photos.
 If the plane is critically damaged or shot down at any point during the mission, the plates are broken and the mission must be reattempted.
 Hard landings that break the propeller or flip the plane CAN cause the delicate photo plates to shatter as well.

-5. After returning and successfully landing back at the field or origin, the pilot should follow the prompt to taxi slowly and carefully to the hangar nearest the wind sock to claim the credit for completion of their mission.
+5. After returning and successfully landing back at a friendly field, the pilot should stop their engine on the field.
+Follow the prompt to restart your engine and taxi slowly and carefully to the hangar nearest the wind sock to claim the credit for completion of your mission.

 a.
 Get very close to the hangar without touching it so that you can look INTO the hangar at your 3 or 9 o’clock.
 Stop your engine.